Leave the Worries of Tomorrow Behind You Today!

 The most crucial life document is the Power of Attorney or “POA.”
 A power of attorney can come in many forms and may “spring” into action at different points in your lifetime.
 It is essential to consult with an attorney on the appropriate form of POA for you and your family.
 Without a POA, Kentucky law requires your family to apply for guardianship and to endure a jury trial where a judge must order a person to handle your affairs.
 This can have devastating effects on your family and mental health.
 Having a proper POA in place can prevent this type of trial.

 The second document every adult should have is a Living Will and Designation of a Health Care Surrogate.
-A Living Will is an advanced directive that allows you to determine the scope of medical treatment you want to receive for certain medical conditions and, most importantly, if you become disabled.
+A Living Will is an advanced directive that allows you to determine the scope of medical treatment you want for certain medical conditions and, most importantly, if you become disabled.
 With a Living Will, you can appoint a trusted family member now to follow your wishes or to make difficult medical decisions on your behalf.

 Call Today to Schedule a Consultation with the Dixie Law Group’s local legal team to talk about your documents today!

-Remember you can still call to schedule an appointment as well.
+Remember, you can still call to schedule an appointment as well.

 Trusts